-Xarelto Claim Lawyer in Columbia
+Xarelto Claim Lawyer in Fulton

 Xarelto, also sold as Rivaroxaban, is a medicine doctors give patients to treat and prevent deep vein thrombosis.
 Deep vein thrombosis is a condition in which blood clots form in the veins of the legs and can travel to the lungs, which is known as a pulmonary embolism.
 Pulmonary embolisms can damage the lungs and cause low oxygen levels in the blood, leading to damage in other organs.